MelanieBrg/melaniebrg.github.io/content/posts/HCI/unity-install/index.en.md

 ---

-##### Introduction:

-Getting started with game development is an exciting journey, and Unity is an essential tool for aspiring developers.
-Thanks to the helpful guidance of my teacher, Léa Saunier, I successfully installed Unity on my M1 Mac computer.
-In this article, I'll provide a brief step-by-step guide on how to install Unity based on Léa Saunier's tutorial.
+I installed Unity on Mac M1 sucessfully and in this article I'll provide a brief step-by-step guide on how to install Unity based on Léa Saunier's tutorial.

 ##### Step 1: Download Unity Hub